 After a standard professional teeth whitening session, tooth sensitivity should not last more than 48 hours or a maximum of 3 days.
 If it lasts longer than a week, it’s time to reach out to your dentist because something’s not right.

-During a whitening treatment, safety gear is of utmost importance because it protects your gums and other areas of the mouth from the bleaching agents.
+During a whitening treatment, safety gear is of utmost importance because it protects your gums and other areas of the mouth from bleaching agents.
 This is because a small number of bleaching agents, even diluted, may go around and temporarily irritate your gums.
 Gum irritation is one of the most common side effects and for one to feel mild irritation for at least a day or two is completely normal as the agent can be irritating for your gums.
 However, if it exceeds more than 48 hours or so, check with your dentist as soon as possible.
 People with tooth sensitivity are more at risk of gum irritation post-treatment.
 The American Dental Association advises dentists to avoid administering anesthesia during the treatment.
 It helps dentists detect when and if the bleaching material touches the gum tissue and starts to irritate the gums.

 A rare but possible teeth whitening side effect is enamel surface loss or enamel erosion.
 An enamel erosion during and after the treatment may occur because of excessive use of bleaching agents.
 The whitening formula normally contains fluoride, potassium nitrate, and calcium providing defense against enamel erosion and surface loss.
 In case the formula does not contain these agents, there is a higher risk of enamel loss.
-However, this side effect is rare and only in cases of dental inexperience and patients with sensitive teeth.
+However, this side effect is rare and may occur only in cases of dental inexperience and patients with sensitive teeth.

 Again the dentist you choose plays a super important role in the success of the treatment and minimization of side effects.